bkleinen/bkleinen.github.io/ws2015/info1/labs/exercise-01-a.md

 ---
 ## Pre-Lab

-1. [Download the Kara Scenarios][1] from github: use the "Download ZIP" button in the lower right corner if you're not familiar with git and github or use [this direct link](https://github.com/htw-imi-info1/kara/archive/ws2015.zip)
+1. [Download the Kara Scenarios][1] from github: use the "Download ZIP" button in the lower right corner if you're not familiar with git and github or use [this direct link](https://github.com/htw-imi-info1/kara/archive/ws2015.zip).
+You will use the scenarios 01-01 through 01-08 for this lab.
 2. Read through [Worksheet 1](material/info1-02-worksheet-kara1.pdf)

 ## Assignment